OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 - `npm run dev-server`: runs the web server used for development

 You can use the following tasks to start debugging on desktop or online.
-- `npm run start:desktop`: Starts Excel on desktop and sideloads your add-in.
+- `npm run start desktop`: Starts Excel on desktop and sideloads your add-in.
-- `npm run start:web`: Starts Excel Online and sideloads your add-in.
+- `npm run start web`: Starts Excel Online and sideloads your add-in.
 - `npm run stop`: Stops Excel and debugging.

 ## See also